 David Hill

-David coaches the Hilltop Fighters and Sharknado training groups for the Spartans of La Canada.
+David coaches the Hilltop Fighters, Heat Wave and Sea Serpents training groups for the Spartans of La Canada.
 He is also the Head Coach for the La Canada High School boys’ swim team.
 David has been coaching competitive swimmers in the La Canada area for more than a decade and is a pillar of the long-standing tradition of aquatic excellence in the La Canada community.
 Through his many years of coaching, David has coached athletes at all levels: from Olympic Trials qualifiers and NISCA All Americans ranked nationally in the sport to youth swimmers getting into the water for the first time.
 David was named the San Gabriel All-Area Boys Swimming Coach of the Year (2018, 2019) and has led the La Canada High School boys’ swim team to multiple Rio Hondo League championship wins and a CIF-SS D2 championship title (2019).
 David has consistently promoted excellence in the La Canada swimming community’s youth and has provided a structure for athletes to thrive.
 A La Canada resident and La Canada High School alumni, David looks forward to continuing to foster the deep tradition of high-quality aquatic athletes in our community.
-In his spare time, David enjoys music, spending time with his girlfriend, Thanya, and their dog, Fletcher, bowling, playing games with friends, and spending time in the kitchen.
+In his spare time, David enjoys music, spending time with his girlfriend, Thanya, bowling, playing games with friends, and spending time in the kitchen.

 Mariya Petrova